ChinmayMangela/todo/README.md

 Iconography: Utilize light and dark for GitHub from font_awesome_flutter package used intl package for date and time formatting Database Storage: Integrated Cloud Firestore database for tasks and user email storage.
+Notifications: App will show notifications as per task due time